Functorial desingularization of quasi-excellent schemes in characteristic zero: the non-embedded case: Desingularization in other categories

 \subsubsection{Desingularization}

-\begin{theor} The blow up sequence functor $\calF$ extends uniquely to the $2$-category of generically reduced noetherian qe stacks over $\bfQ$. \end{theor} \begin{proof} Given a generically reduced qe stack $\gtX$, find a qe atlas $s,t:R\rra U$ of $\gtX$.
+\begin{theor} The blow up sequence functor $\calF$ extends uniquely to the $2$-category of generically reduced noetherian qe stacks over $\bfQ$. \end{theor} \begin{proof} Given a generically reduced qe stack $\gtX$, find a qe atlas $s,t\:R\rra U$ of $\gtX$.
 Note that $U$ and $R$ are automatically generically reduced.
-By functoriality of $\calF$ the smooth morphisms $s$ and $t$ extend to smooth morphisms $t_n\. t_0=t$ and $s_n\. s_0=s$ between the whole blow up sequences $\calF(R):R_n\longto R$ and $\calF(U):U_n\longto U$.
-Moreover, the groupoid composition map $m:R\times_{s,U,t}R\to R$ is smooth, hence it extends to a tower of groupoid maps $m_i:R_i\times_{s_i,U_i,t_i}R_i\to R_i$.
-Thus, we have actually constructed a tower of groupoid blow ups $(R_n\rra U_n)\longto(R\rra U)$, which gives rise to a blow up sequence $\calF(\gtX):\gtX_n\longto\gtX_0=\gtX$.
+By functoriality of $\calF$ the smooth morphisms $s$ and $t$ extend to smooth morphisms $t_n\. t_0=t$ and $s_n\. s_0=s$ between the whole blow up sequences $\calF(R)\:R_n\longto R$ and $\calF(U)\:U_n\longto U$.
+Moreover, the groupoid composition map $m\:R\times_{s,U,t}R\to R$ is smooth, hence it extends to a tower of groupoid maps $m_i\:R_i\times_{s_i,U_i,t_i}R_i\to R_i$.
+Thus, we have actually constructed a tower of groupoid blow ups $(R_n\rra U_n)\longto(R\rra U)$, which gives rise to a blow up sequence $\calF(\gtX)\:\gtX_n\longto\gtX_0=\gtX$.
 Since $U_n$ is regular the stack $\gtX_n$ is regular.

 Now, we have to check that the construction is independent of the chart.
-This reduces to applying the functoriality of $\calF$ few more times by dominating any two charts with a third one and comparing the corresponding blow up sequences.
+This reduces to applying the functoriality of $\calF$ few more times in the situation when two charts are dominated by a third one and comparing the corresponding blow up sequences.
 Finally, the compatibility of the construction with regular $1$-morphisms and $2$-isomorphisms between them is checked similarly, so we skip the details. \end{proof}